-In South Wales, all three offtakes are fed by the same NTS feeder making flow swaps easier.
-It contains more industrial commercial loads than the other LDZs, including a higher concentration of connected power generation and CNG fuelling connections/enquiries.
+In South Wales, all three offtakes are fed by the same NTS feeder.
+It contains more industrial commercial loads than the other LDZs, including a higher concentration of connected power generation.
 It is also unique in that some offtakes have both a Volumetric and a Pressure control outlet feeding different parts of the network.
 Our West Wales feed sees high pressures drops across the network but lower velocities at its extremities.